-In Table 5, we repeat the same experiment with 10 starts from random orderings of the nodes in $V_1$ .
+In Figure 5(b), we repeat the same experiment with 10 starts from random orderings of the nodes in V_1 and take the best solutions found.
 The results show that this way a considerable performance gain for all heuristics can be achieved.
-LR-Opt, Barycenter and Split obtain results of similar good quality.
+LR-Opt, barycenter and split obtain results of similar good quality.
+But still, for sparse graphs, they are at least 7% away from the optimum, split even 44%.